 Historical records may be searched.
 For the requirements to search the Registry’s records go here.

-In the Australian Capital Territory, births, deaths and marriages is the responsibility of Access Canberra, go here.
+In the Australian Capital Territory, births, deaths and marriages resources can be found on the Access Canberra site.
+Sources for researching family history in the ACT are available here.

 Another source are the death notices using the Ryerson Index https://www.ryersonindex.org/.
 This is an Australian index of death notices which have appeared in Australian newspapers, in particular from New South Wales, the State where it was established.
 Searching is free, at least at the time of writing.